mcgillij/mcgillij.dev/content/git-sign-with-ssh.rst

 `Github announced today <https://github.blog/changelog/2022-08-23-ssh-commit-verification-now-supported/>`_ the ability to show signed commits from SSH, which is nice since it was a bit of a pain to sign with GPG (to be fair **git** has supported this for quite a while, Github just didn't show the signed commits properly).

-However getting this setup involved a bit of trial and error on my part.

-Here's the steps I ended up taking to get it working.
+Getting this setup involved a bit of trial and error on my part, below are the steps I ended up taking to get it working.

-Note: I'm using the **--global** flag on my git commands since I want to sign commits for all my repos, you can omit this if you want to set it on a per repo basis.
+**Note:** I'm using the **--global** flag on my git commands since I want to sign commits for all my repos, you can omit this if you want to set it on a per repo basis.

 Setup Git to use SSH instead of GPG
 -----------------------------------